handsontable/handsontable/docs/content/guides/columns/column-filter.md

 With filtering, you can display the data that you want to see and temporarily hide the rest.
 This lets you quickly identify relevant data points from among thousands of records.

-You can filter data in two ways at once:
+You can filter data based on the values in one or many columns.
+In each column, you can:

-- By applying up to two filter conditions (also known as filter criteria or filter operators) such as "Greater than" or "Begins with".
+- Apply up to two filter conditions (also known as filter criteria or filter operators) such as "Greater than" or "Begins with".
-- By selecting specific values that you want to display.
+- Select specific values that you want to display.
 You can select as many values as you want.

-Once you apply your filter, Handsontable displays the rows that match your criteria and [trims](@/guides/rows/row-trimming.md) the rest.
+Once you apply your filters, Handsontable displays the rows that match your criteria and [trims](@/guides/rows/row-trimming.md) the rest.

 ## Filtering demo